-MATTHIAS ZAHN AND RICHARD P. ALLAN: CHANGING MOISTURE TRANSPORTS IN THE TRAPPORT no outflow.
-In the other experiments the familiar vertical pattern is more pronounced.
+outflow at the midlevels above a particular reversal level (RL).
+Consistent with the low mean values of MT{mi} discussed in sections 4.1 and 4.2, its vertical profile is relatively indistinct, with low inflow and almost no outflow.
+In the other experiments, the familiar vertical pattern is more pronounced.
 From the ground up to a level somewhat above 800 hPa, there is a net moisture input into ASC.
-This inflow peaks at about 926hPa in MT{ii} , somewhat lower than in the two ASC_m experiments, which both peak at 913hPa.
-Also, maximum inflow per $m \cdot s$ is a little bit lower in MT{ii} .
-Despite these differences in detail the curves of all the three experiments are by and large similar in magnitude and shape below the RL.
+This inflow peaks at about 926 hPa in MT{ii} , somewhat lower than in the two ASC_m experiments, which both peak at 913 hPa.
+Also, maximum inflow per m and s is a little bit lower in MT{ii} .
+Despite these differences in detail, the curves of all three experiments are by and large similar in magnitude and shape below the RL.

-Above the reversal level the situation is different.
-Although maximum outflows are at about the same level (633hPa), the strength of outward transport is weakest in MT{mm} , 1.5 times stronger in MT{ii} and about 2.5 times stronger in MT{im} , which uses the same region as MT{mm} .
-We propose, that these inaccuracies are caused by the use of mean variables for the moisture budget estimations at the mid levels.
-Along the boundaries, wind vectors can have a positive or negative sign (directed in- and outwards of ASC).
-Higher values of mid level humidity are found during pronounced convective situations, when high upward ω induces higher mid level humidity and stronger outward directed winds at the same time.
-These situations are represented more accurately in the small and quickly changing area of ASC_i .
+[37] Above the reversal level the situation is different.
+Although maximum outflows are at about the same level (633 hPa), the strength of outward transport is weakest in MT{mm} , 1.5 times stronger in MT{ii} , and about 2.5 times stronger in MT{im} , which uses the same region as MT{mm} .
+We propose that these inaccuracies are caused by the use of mean variables for the moisture budget estimations at the midlevels.
+Along the boundaries, wind vectors can have a positive or negative sign (directed inward and outward of ASC).
+Higher values of midlevel humidity are found during pronounced convective situations, when high upward ω induces higher midlevel humidity and stronger outward directed winds at the same time.
+These situations are represented more accurately in the small and quickly changing area of ASC_i.
 When averaging humidity or wind, the temporal coincidence of high outward wind and high humidity are averaged out, causing the systematic bias in the transport budget estimations.

-When calculating the total transport budget the lower level positive and the mid level negative net transport neutralize each other, at least to some extent.
-In MT{mm} , where this counteracting of the mid level outflow is represented insufficiently, the trend in the

-XMAISTHIAS ZAHN AND RICHARD P. ALLAN: CHANGING MOISTURE TRANSPORTS IN THE TROPIC net moisture budget is statistically most significant.
-To investigate closer the changes of the in- and outflow, we subdivided the change of the moisture budget into two parts:

-- 1. the time series of the net moisture inflow at the lower levels (below RL) - 2. the time series of the net moisture outflow at the mid levels (above RL)
+[38] When calculating the total transport budget, the lower-level positive and the midlevel negative net transport neutralize each other, at least to some extent.
+In MT{mm} , where this counteracting of the midlevel outflow is represented insufficiently, the trend in the net moisture budget is statistically most significant.
+To more closely investigate the changes in the inflow and outflow, we subdivided the change in the moisture budget into two parts: the time series of the net moisture inflow at the lower levels (below RL) and the time series of the net moisture outflow at the midlevels (above RL).

-The temporal evolutions of both are found in Fig. 6.
-Again, the infeasibility of MT{mi} becomes evident.
+[39] The temporal evolutions of both are found in Figure 6.
+Again, the unfeasibility of MT{mi} becomes evident.
 Inflow and outflow are far too low, thus MT{mi} will be omitted from the following discussion.

-Inflows are highest into ASC_m (lines with crosses).
-Here they are highest, when mean wind-vectors and mean values for humidity are applied.
-Contrary to what the mean Hadley Circulation pattern suggests, the direction of wind-vectors may also be variable at the lower level and thus also frequently directed outward ASC, at least in the instantaneous fields.
-If these are averaged out as done in MT{mm} , this does artificially increase the total mean input.
-In the experiments using instantaneous variables these outward transports are resolved, diminishing the lower level budget.
+[40] Inflows are highest into ASC_m (lines with crosses).
+Here they are highest, when mean wind vectors and mean values for humidity are applied.
+Contrary to what the mean Hadley circulation pattern suggests, the direction of wind vectors may also be variable at the lower level and thus also frequently directed outward of ASC, at least in the instantaneous fields.
+If these are averaged out as done in MT{mm}, this does artificially increase the total mean input.
+In the experiments using instantaneous variables, these outward transports are resolved, diminishing the lower-level budget.